entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/pda-tutorial.md

 ## Task List

-The Task List MFE provides the user with a list of visible tasks that are either assigned to or potentially owned by that user.
+The Task List MFE provides the user with a list of visible tasks that are either assigned to or could be claimed by that user.
 In the default implementation, the visible tasks are limited to a single process instance.
 At configuration time, the application designer is given the option to select a set of columns that will be visible in the task list for that page.